 If you’re wondering how to create a blog, you’ve come to the right place.
 As a blogger myself, I can tell you it’s a rewarding way to hone your writing skills, explore new ideas, and build an online presence that revolves around your passions and expertise.
-You’ll get the chance to inspire, educate, and entertain your readers - and as your blog grows, you can even start making money and turn it into a full-time job.
+You’ll get the chance to inspire, educate, and entertain your readers—and as your blog grows, you can even start making money and turn it into a full-time job or use it to start a business.

 In other words, blogging is the first step toward finally pursuing your dream job or favorite hobby, so you really can’t go wrong.
 While starting a blog might seem daunting, I’m going to walk you through every step to make it as smooth and successful as possible.
 The process is actually quite easy, and you’ll have your blog up and running before you know it.

 In this step-by-step guide, you’ll find all the guidance and tools you’ll need to start a blog.
-You’ll learn how to get your website off the ground, write your first blog post and draw in loyal readers.
+You’ll learn how to make your website, write your first blog post and draw in loyal readers.
 Sounds exciting?
 Let’s dive in.

 How to start a blog